Declares a reference to a procedure implemented in an external file.

 Autodirects Visual Basic to determine the base character set of the run-time platform and possibly modify the external procedure name, as follows:

+On a Unicode platform, such as Windows, first look up the external procedure with no name modification.
+If that fails, append "W" to the end of the external procedure name and look it up again.

-On an ANSI platform, such as Windows 95, Windows 98, or Windows Millennium Edition, first look up the external procedure with no name modification.
+On an ANSI platform, first look up the external procedure with no name modification.
 If that fails, append "A" to the end of the external procedure name and look it up again.

-On a Unicode platform, such as Windows NT, Windows 2000, or Windows XP, first look up the external procedure with no name modification.
-If that fails, append "W" to the end of the external procedure name and look it up again.

 Mechanism.
 Visual Basic uses the .NET Framework platform invoke (PInvoke) mechanism to resolve and access external procedures.
 The

 Declarestatement and the DllImportAttribute class both use this mechanism automatically, and you do not need any knowledge of PInvoke.
 For more information, see Walkthrough: Calling Windows APIs.